Simplified Overview of the Myers-Briggs Type Instrument –

 Thus, these words have a meaning in psychology that is different from the way they are used in everyday language.
 Everyone spends some time extraverting and some time introverting, but, what seems more natural, effortless, and comfortable for you?

 Sensing (S) or Intuition (N) – how you take in information

 How do you process information: based on the information itself (S) or your own thoughts and interpretations about the information (N)?

 Sensors are organised and logical, and may forget people in their practicality.
 Intuitives are people of dreams and ideas, perhaps needing to be brought back down to earth.

-In a rose garden, Intuitives wonder what the watering system is and who is in charge of it, while the Sensors are overwhelmed by the sight, smell, and feel of the roses.
+Generalised example: in a rose garden, Intuitives wonder what the watering system is and who is in charge of it, while the Sensors are captivated by the sight, smell, and feel of the roses.

 Thinking (T) or Feeling (F) – how you make decisions

-How do you make decisions: do you focus on the cold, hard facts (T) or do you consider the people and situations involved (F)?
+How do you make decisions: by logically analyzing the situation (T) or by considering what’s important to the people involved (F)?